Interview with Tom Hamilton of Aerosmith

 Q: So you’ve never been to Santa Barbara?

-A: Um, no. Well, we may have gone there some time in the last…decades but I can’t remember.
+TH: Um, no. Well, we may have gone there sometime in the last…decades but I can’t remember.
 I’m looking forward to finally seeing what it’s like.

 You’ll have a view of the ocean while you play.
 It’s sick!